 Occupational therapists provide holistic and client-centered care in a number of settings, including inpatient and outpatient clinics, hospitals, schools, and community-based mental health programs.
 OTs build and utilize skills specific to the setting and client population served.
 For this reason, occupational therapy students will gain knowledge and entry-level competencies across all settings and with all ages so that they are prepared for employment in any area of practice.

-Students can complete the program in 5+ consecutive trimesters.
-This includes one semester during the summer that is completely online, which enables students to return home until the program resumes in the fall.
+Students can complete the program in 5+ consecutive semesters.
+This includes one (1) summer session that is completely online and a semester off campus (the final semester) during which students complete Level II fieldwork requirements.

-According to the U.S. Bureau of Labor Statistics, employment of occupational therapists is projected to grow 16% from 2019 to 2029, much faster than the average for all occupations.
-The median annual wage for occupational therapists was $84,950 in May 2019.
+According to the U.S. Bureau of Labor Statistics, employment of occupational therapists is projected to grow 12% from 2022 to 2032, much faster than the average for all occupations.
+The median annual wage for occupational therapists with a master's degree was $93,180 in 2022.